danight/tic-tac-toe/README.md

 # tic-tac-toe
-consolidate the knowlege with React tutorial
+Consolidate the knowlege with React tutorial